awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-ui-template-crowd-instructions.md

 An element that displays instructions on three tabbed pages, **Summary**, **Detailed Instructions**, and **Examples**, when the worker clicks on a link or button\.

 The following is an example of a Liquid template that used the `<crowd-instructions>` element\.
-Copy the following code and save it in a file with the extenion `.html`\.
+Copy the following code and save it in a file with the extension `.html`\.
 Open the file in any browser to preview and interact with this template\.

 ```
 <script src="https://assets.crowd.aws/crowd-html-elements.js"></script>